CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 At the packet filter, which protects server services reachable from less or untrusted networks, the so-called rate limits for UDP data streams SHOULD be set.

-At the outer packet filter, a random generation of initial sequence numbers (ISN) SHOULD be activated for outgoing connections for TCP, if this is not already implemented by security proxies.
+On the outer packet filter, a random generation of initial sequence numbers (ISN) SHOULD be activated for outgoing connections for TCP, if this is not already implemented by security proxies.

 #### NET.3.2.A20 Securing basic internet protocols